Vonng/pigsty/doc/templates.md

 pg_default_extensions: "tablefunc,postgres_fdw,file_fdw,btree_gist,btree_gin,pg_trgm"
 ```

-Of course, you can customize initdb template or just write your own. and specify template path with variable `pg_init`
+Of course, you can customize initdb template or just write your own. and specify template path with variable `pg-init`